Securing the Status Quo

 The second threshold determination complicated by recent advances in technology is the creation of a system of records.
 The Privacy Act requires agencies to report the systems of records that they maintain, and for each system, to describe in detail, what information is collected, the purpose of the information collection, and to whom requests for records should be sent.32 Prior to establishing any new system of records, agencies are required to go through a lengthy approval process, and to publish a System of Records Notice (SORN) in the Federal Register.33 The term system of records is an artificial distinction, legislatively created to identify those groups of records to which the Privacy Act applies, and those to which it does not apply.34 The Act itself defines a system of records as a group of any records under the control of any agency from which information is retrieved by the name of the individual or by some identifying number, symbol, or other identifying particular assigned to the individual.35 This analysis involves examining the actual methods a given system uses to store and retrieve information.36

-Such an analysis is easy to apply to physical systems of records (for example, records in a doctors office organized by patient name or social security number) or the first computerized databases that required strict, predefined indexes to efficiently retrieve a given record.
+Such an analysis is easy to apply to physical systems of records (for example, records in a doctors office organized by patient name or social security number) or the first computerized databases that required strict, predefined indices to efficiently retrieve a given record.
 Today however, most methods of storage and retrieval allow filtering records by any composite data element (for example, SQL), and emerging methods of searching large amounts of data (for example, MapReduce, Hadoop) have no index at all.
 This raises a question of how many retrievals of information using ones name or other unique identifier, even if not via a traditional index, are sufficient to create a system of records.37 Compounding the fact, industry best practices dictate that even the simplest systems — be they public facing systems like a site or internal business process systems to aid in agency functions — assign unique identifiers to each record to aid in retrieval.
 Clearly, the privacy act has not kept with the reality of how technology is actually used to support an agency’s mission.

 C. Formal Guidance